chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 Narvalo.Fx:
 - Naming: Extensions / More / Most
-- Forget -> Ignore
+- Filter -> Where; remove Forever?
+MapAndUnzip -> SelectAndUnzip?
+MapAny -> SelectMany?
-- MapAndUnzip -> SelectAndUnzip?
-MapAny -> SelectAny?
+- Disabled When, Unless and Guard

 Highlights
 ----------